paulj3000/django-test-pep8/README.md

 # Django Test PEP8

 Django APP to run PEP8 tests in your project.
+Updated for python3 and using pycodestyle as pep8 project is due to be deprecated

 This app uses [pep8 package](http://pypi.python.org/pypi/pep8) to run tests.